k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/16_revert_catalog_version.md

 When the revert is completed successfully, a new Catalog version is created.

-When there are no differences between the selected versions, the user is notified about it and a new version is not created:
+If there are no differences between the selected versions, the user is notified, and a new version is not created:

 ![no-revert](../images/revert_no_changes.png)